Top tutors from Georgetown and other respected universities serving DC, MD and VA. 98% satisfaction rate

 Customized private in-home and online tutoring

-Varsity Tutors offers SSAT tutoring by highly credentialed tutors in Washington DC.
-We'll help you master the SSAT through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience SSAT tutoring by highly credentialed tutors in Washington DC.
+Top tutors will help your child master the SSAT through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Washington DC SSAT Tutors

-The highly-credentialed tutors in Washington DC are uniquely qualified to help you learn SSAT.
+These highly-credentialed SSAT tutors in Washington DC are uniquely qualified to help you.
 They have attended institutions including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other leading schools.